Donkey Kong Country: Development

 In 1985, the British game developers Tim and Chris Stamper established Rare Ltd. The brothers previously founded the British computer game studio Ultimate Play the Game and founded Rare to focus on the burgeoning Japanese console market.
 After Nintendo rejected their efforts to form a partnership in 1983, Chris Stamper studied the Nintendo Entertainment System (NES) hardware for six months.
-Rare demonstrated it was possible to reverse-engineer the NES and showed several tech demos to Nintendo executive Minoru Arakawa; impressed, Arakawa granted Rare a Nintendo developer licence.
+Rare demonstrated it was possible to reverse-engineer the NES and showed several tech demos to the Nintendo of America president Minoru Arakawa; impressed, Arakawa granted Rare a Nintendo developer licence.
 Rare developed more than 60 NES games, including the Battletoads series.

 When Nintendo released their next console, the Super Nintendo Entertainment System (SNES), in 1991, Rare decided to limit their output.
 Around 1992, Rare invested their NES profit in Silicon Graphics, Inc. (SGI) Challenge workstations with Alias rendering software to render 3D models.
 It was a significant risk, as each workstation cost £80,000.
 The move made Rare the most technologically advanced UK developer and situated them high in the international market.
 In 1993, Nintendo formed a partnership with SGI to develop the SNES's successor, the Nintendo 64.

 Conception

 Though they had purchased the workstations to produce games for the Nintendo 64, Rare discovered it was possible to use them with the 16-bit SNES.
-Rare tested the SGI technology with Battletoads Arcade (1994) and began developing a boxing game, Brute Force, using PowerAnimator.
+Rare tested the SGI technology with Battletoads Arcade (1994) and began developing a boxing game, Brute Force, using Alias PowerAnimator.
 Around this time, Nintendo was embroiled in a console war with Sega, whose Mega Drive competed with the SNES.
 Nintendo wanted a game to compete with Sega's Aladdin (1993), which featured graphics by Disney animators, when Nintendo of America's chairman Howard Lincoln learned of Rare's SGI experiments during a trip to Europe.
 Nintendo sent several representatives, including the chief technology officer Genyo Takeda; they asked the Stampers if they could demonstrate Brute Force on the SNES hardware.
 Within two days, the Stampers developed a working build, impressing Nintendo.

 Tim Stamper—inspired by Mortal Kombats (1992) use of digitised footage in place of hand-drawn art—suggested developing a platform game that used pre-rendered graphics.
 Nintendo granted the Stampers permission to use the Donkey Kong intellectual property.
 The franchise had been largely dormant since the unsuccessful Donkey Kong 3 (1983), so Nintendo figured that licensing it posed minimal risk.
 Some sources indicate that the Stampers obtained the licence after Nintendo offered them their catalogue of characters and they chose Donkey Kong.
 Conversely, the lead designer Gregg Mayles and his brother Steve recalled that it was Nintendo that requested a Donkey Kong game.
 Donkey Kongs creator, Shigeru Miyamoto, said that Rare approached Nintendo and offered to handle Donkey Kong since other developers were preoccupied with franchises such as Mario and The Legend of Zelda.